 Paste Special to Transpose

-You’ve got a bunch of rows.
-You want them to be columns.
-Or vice versa.
+In this list of excel tips we aim to save you time.
+If you have accidentally created a a bunch of rows and you want them to be columns, you do not want to go and retype them all.
 You would go nuts moving things cell-by-cell.
 It’s a pretty good chance you already know that you can copy that data, select Paste Special, check the Transpose box, and paste with a different orientation.
 If you didn’t, you do now.

 Excel makes it ultra-easy to take a screenshot of any other open program on your desktop and insert it into a worksheet.
 Just go to Insert tab, select Screenshot, and you’ll get a dropdown showing a thumbnail of all the open programs.